Save the Date for the next Tribal Leader’s Summit!

 April 11-13, 2018 Coeur d’Alene, Idaho

 Tentatively, we are planning an optional cultural outing on the evening of Tuesday the 11th of April.
-The conference will begin at 8 am on Wednesday April 12 through the early afternoon of Friday April 13th.
-More details forthcoming.
+The conference will begin at 8 am on Tuesday April 11th through the early afternoon of Friday April 13th.

 Under the leadership of the Curyung Tribal Council and Region 10 Regional Tribal Operations Committee (RTOC), the 2017 Tribal Environmental Leaders Summit convened tribal leaders from the states of Alaska, Idaho, Oregon, and Washington (EPA Region 10) from March 29 through 31, 2017, in Suquamish, WA.
 The summit’s agenda focused on the following goal: “Our Region’s Tribes and Villages coming together in unity and with Traditional Ways of Life to be successful stewards of our planet, and leaders in our changing political and environmental landscape.”